Choice Oysters

 Oyster Reef Restoration

-Oyster shells from New Hampshire's recreational harvest, local restaurants and markets are recycled and used as cultch (hard substrate) for remote set oysters used in restoration.
+Oyster shells from New Hampshire's recreational harvest, local restaurants and markets are recycled and used as cultch (hard substrate) for remote set oysters to set on and these oysters are used in restoration.